You Must Take All Firearms And Weapons Cases Seriously

 - Loss of your right to own a firearm

-- Suspension or revocation of professional licenses
+- Career implications such as suspension or revocation of any professional licenses

-- Expensive fines and court fees
+- Hefty fines and court fees

 Fight these charges aggressively by working with an experienced criminal defense lawyer you can trust.
 At the Law Office of Michael A. Schillinger, Esq., I commit to helping my clients get the best possible results by taking an aggressive approach and paying close attention to the details and nuances of each case.
 I provide a strong defense against criminal charges for clients in New York and Long Island.

 Common Firearm And Weapon Related Offenses

 Criminal possession of a weapon in the fourth degree – In New York, it is illegal to possess a number of different weapons, including weapons that are legal in other states.
 These can include switchblades, electronic stun guns, brass knuckles and several other weapons.